Braasileiro/PDRPC/README.md

 This mod adds support for Discord Rich Presence in the game.

-Displays information such as song name, author, album art and current song performers.
+Displays information such as song name, author, album art and current song performers. **Including custom songs.**

 # Installation
 * Windows 10 or higher.